 The max recommended weight limit is 275 pounds.
 The more you weight the harder it becomes to balance yourself on it though.

 Retrospec Weekender 10′ iSUP board has your typical drop-stitch core material surrounded by a fabric holding the drop-stitch material together with PVC layers around the fabric.
 There’s likely a double-layer PVC at the rails.
 And finally a non-slip EVA foam deck pad on the very top to stand on.

 What Is Retrospec Weekender 10’ Inflatable Paddle Board Made of?

 Retrospec Weekender 10’ iSUP board is made of:

-The core material consists of nylon thread drop-stitch material which is held together by fabric material and surrounded by 2 layers of PVC material on top of that.
-Around that is another layer of fabric, and finally non-slip Evo foam material on top.
+The core material consists of drop-stitch material which is held together by fabric material and surrounded by a layer of PVC material.
+There are likely additional PVC glue coating layers here and there, and finally the non-slip Evo foam material on top.

 Here a quick read on the construction of inflatable paddle boards (link opens in a new tab).